-Cellos are classified by size, by quality, and what materials they are made out of.
-Read on to learn about all of the different types of cellos.
+Cellos differ by size, quality, and materials.
+Read on to learn about the various types of cellos.

 Cello Sizes

-Unfortunately, cello sizes vary by country, so it is important for someone just starting out to get proper measurements to see what they need.
-The size is based on the length of the back of the cello.
+Unfortunately, cello sizes vary by country, so it’s crucial for beginners to get proper measurements.
+The size depends on the length of the back of the cello.

-In some instances, someone may need a cello larger than 4/4 and will need to either find an old cello that was made with the older dimensions – though those cellos are usually several centuries old – or they get a cello custom-made to accommodate a longer wingspan or hand breadth.
+Sometimes, someone might need a cello larger than 4/4.
+They either find an old cello made with older dimensions, though these are often centuries old, or get a custom-made cello to fit a longer wingspan or broader hand.

 Levels of Cello

-This is largely determined by price and material.
-There are four levels of cello ranging from beginner to symphonic performance.
+This depends mostly on price and material.
+There are four levels of cello from beginner to symphonic performance.

 Beginner Cellos